 After having calculated that metric, feature prioritization is easy.
 If you have two solutions, one that generates profit in six months, and one immediately, you should opt for the one that generates profit immediately.
 If you see that the timeframe is very long, say more than a year, you’d have to consider whether or not your idea would still be relevant once that timeframe had passed.

 The secret to worthwhile investments?
-Make data-driven decisions.
+Data-driven decision making.

-Handling feature requests is all about making smart decisions with your data.
+Handling feature requests is all about smart, data-driven decision making.
 Find proof that the pain exists.
 Find proof that your solution can fix it.
 Then lay out the costs and benefits of doing so, without spending too much time or too many resources getting the answers you need.

 Once you’ve plotted this out, you can prioritize your ideas based on the numbers, and build a feature that not only works for the customer, but yields great results for your business, too.
 Providing these kinds of facts to stakeholders will ensure that no HIPPOs (Highest Paid Person’s Opinions) walk all over your carefully made roadmap.